lamini-ai/lamini-examples/prompt_engineering.md

 Few-shot learning is a machine learning approach where a model is trained to perform tasks with minimal examples, typically requiring only a small number of instances for each class or category.
 This allows the model to generalize and make accurate predictions even with limited labeled data.

-If you are interested to learn more about few-shot learning, here is a great [5 minute video tututorial](https://www.linkedin.com/learning/introduction-to-prompt-engineering-for-generative-ai/few-shot-learning).
+If you are interested in learning more about few-shot learning, here is a great [5 minute video tututorial](https://www.linkedin.com/learning/introduction-to-prompt-engineering-for-generative-ai/few-shot-learning).

 TODO: double check if tutorial is good.